omnia-digital/catalyst-module-skeleton/README.md

 <!--delete-->
 ---
-This repo can be used to scaffold a Filament plugin.
+This repo can be used to scaffold a Catalyst Module.
 Follow these steps to get started:

 1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
+3. Make sure that you include "-module" in the name of the repo so it will be placed in the right Modules directory within Catalyst when users install your module.
-3. Make something great!
+4. Make something great!
 ---
 <!--/delete-->